Memoir '44: Expansions

+Army Packs

+Army packs are either nation packs for Russia, Japan, and the United Kingdom (with miniatures, hexes, tokens, and scenarios specifically for that nation) or the Equipment pack which has supplementary miniatures come with more miniatures.

 Eastern Front

-This expansion pack comes with a new side, the Soviet Union.
-The Red Army consists of Infantry figures, T-34 tanks and the ZIS-3 Artillery gun.
-It contains terrain, mainly winter terrain, badges, a Commissar Chip, and extra rules to play one of the 8 new scenarios included with the game.
+This army pack features the Soviet Union.
+The Red Army consists of 42 Infantry figures, 24 T-34 tanks and 6 ZIS-3 Artillery gun.
+It also contains 44 terrain, mainly winter terrain, 14 badges, 10 round markers, 4 obstacles, a Commissar Chip, and 8 new scenarios.